ramitdey/ESN-GW/README.md

 ![lisa_noise](https://github.com/ramitdey/ESN-GW/assets/51319756/8a13cf07-175c-49b9-8aa6-bf46b9bb143a)

 We used 4000 unique noise samples and another 4000 GW waveforms injected in another set of unique noise samples for training the classifier.
-For this particular study, we achieved a training accuracy of ~70%

 ## Reference